 Have a clear understanding of what you need to discover, especially suspected problem areas and any assumptions that need to be validated.
 When arranging meetings with customers, let them know the purpose of your visit and how much effort it will require from them and potentially their colleagues.

 There are different approaches to running service safaris in corporate IT.
 It could be spread out as multiple visits over two weeks, say.
 Or conducted as an intensive one-day visit.
 Or be somewhere in between.
 It’s good to assess what would best suit the customer here.

 Ensure that you have scheduled in a variety of customer situations.
 The more you can observe and ask questions about, the greater the insight you’ll receive on what’s important for the customer, what works well, and what doesn’t.
 Hopefully the customer, or customers, will also offer up examples of what helps and hinders them in their jobs during discussions.

 Finally, ensure that you understand your role in the service safari.
 That it’s about observing and asking questions, not fixing issues there and then.
 Also don’t be afraid to video things – customer-willing – in addition to taking notes.
 It might save you time and potential embarrassment post-visit.

 This is all about analyzing, and reflecting upon, what has been learned from the observation and interviews.
 Facts might also need to be checked and existing improvement plans reviewed for potential overlaps.

-We’ll be discussing the changing role of corporate IT in more detail at the Refesh:IT event in London on 19th April and we’d love to see you there, and answer your questions about this and a host of other topics too.
-It’s completely free to attend and you’ll get the opportunity to meet with lots of peers in your profession, hear some great advice from ITSM experts, and learn some helpful lessons and tips to take back to your IT team.
+We’ll be discussing the changing role of corporate IT in more detail at the Refesh:IT event in London on 19th April and we’d love to see you there, and answer your questions about service safaris and a host of other topics too.
+It’s completely free to attend and you’ll get the opportunity to meet with lots of peers in your profession, hear some great advice from IT service management (ITSM) experts, and learn some helpful lessons and tips to take back to your IT team.